 The Cubby adheres by any and all laws, Regulations and health advice issued by the Federal, State or Local Governments in regards to COVID-19.
-In regards to the management of COVID-19 we refer to the TCH CovidSAFE Plan which is applicable for TCH and The Cubby.

-- ensure that obligations under the Children's Services Act and Children's Services Regulations are met, - ensure that reasonable steps are taken to prevent the spread of any infectious disease at the service, - ensure that families or an authorised emergency contact of the children attending are notified of the occurrence as soon as practicable and in a manner that is not prejudicial to the rights of any child, educator or staff member, - display a notice stating that there has been an occurrence of an infectious disease at The Cubby, - meet jurisdictional requirements relating to the enrolment or attendance of children who are not upto-date with their scheduled vaccinations, - implement exclusion periods consistent with current information from a relevant recognised authority, - ensure that notification requirements to the regulatory authority are met in relation to an outbreak of an infectious disease that poses a risk to the health, safety or wellbeing of children attending the service, - ensure the premises, furniture and equipment are kept safe, clean and well maintained, including high risk areas (e.g. bathroom, toilet, nappy change area, sandpit), furniture (e.g. cots), clothing, linen, and equipment (e.g. toys, carpets, mats), - take reasonable steps to ensure that the nominated supervisor, educators and staff follow the policy and procedures, - ensure that copies of the policy and procedures are readily accessible to nominated supervisors, coordinators, educators and staff, and available for inspection.
+- ensure that obligations under the Children's Services Act and Children's Services Regulations are met, - ensure that reasonable steps are taken to prevent the spread of any infectious disease at the service, - ensure that families or an authorised emergency contact of the children attending are notified of the occurrence as soon as practicable and in a manner that is not prejudicial to the rights of any child, educator or staff member, - display a notice stating that there has been an occurrence of an infectious disease at The Cubby, - meet jurisdictional requirements relating to the enrolment or attendance of children who are not upto-date with their scheduled vaccinations, - implement exclusion periods consistent with current information from a relevant recognised authority, - ensure that notification requirements to the regulatory authority are met in relation to an outbreak of an infectious disease that poses a risk to the health, safety or wellbeing of children attending the service. - ensure the premises, furniture and equipment are kept safe, clean and well maintained, including high risk areas (e.g. bathroom, toilet, nappy change area, sandpit), furniture (e.g. cots), clothing, linen, and equipment (e.g. toys, carpets, mats), - take reasonable steps to ensure that the nominated supervisor, educators and staff follow the policy and procedures, - ensure that copies of the policy and procedures are readily accessible to nominated supervisors, coordinators, educators and staff, and available for inspection.